isb-cgc/readthedocs/docs/source/sections/data/FM_about.rst

 About the Foundation Medicine Data
 ------------------------------------

-FM data set consists of 18,004 unique solid tumor samples that underwent genomic profiling on a single uniform platform as part of standard clinical care.
+FM data set consists of more than 18,000 unique solid tumor samples that underwent genomic profiling on a single uniform platform as part of standard clinical care.
 The data set is derived from the FoundationOne® genomic profiling assay version 2 that interrogates exonic regions of 287 cancer-related genes and selected introns from 19 genes known to undergo rearrangements in human cancer.
 The Genomic Data Commons (GDC) currently has VCF, TSV, and MAF data available.
-There are 36,008 VCF files, 84 TSV files, and 42 MAF files available with, 36,050 of them that are Controlled Access and 84 files, which are Open Access.
+There are more than 36,008 VCF files, 84 TSV files, and 42 MAF files available with, 36,050 of them that are Controlled Access and 84 files, which are Open Access.
 The project identification in the GDC is `FM-AD <https://portal.gdc.cancer.gov/projects/FM-AD>`_.

 For more information on the FM data, please refer to these sites: